-The grape sector in India encounters various challenges, including disease and pest management, weed management, insufficient storage and transportation infrastructure, and price fluctuations.
-Concerning weed management, weeds can compete with grapevines for water, nutrients, light, and canopy.
+The grape sector in India encounters various challenges, including pests and diseases and pest infestation, management, weed management, insufficient storage facilities and high cost of transportation, poor infrastructuraledevelopment with the rural areas, and market price fluctuations.
+Concerning weed management, weeds can compete with grapevines for water, nutrients, light, and spacecanopy.
 A reduction in grape yield was observed to be 37 percent attributable to weed competition.
 (3).
-The yield decrement associated with weeds was noted in both agricultural and horticultural crops due to competition for resources; furthermore, weeds acted as alternative hosts for insects, diseases, nematodes, exacerbating the pest dilemma.
-Additionally, it has been reported that weeds introduce compounds into the soil that can adversely affect the growth of susceptible plants (4).
+The yield decrement associated with weeds was noted in both agricultural and horticultural crops due to competition for resources; furthermore, weeds acted as alternative hosts for insects, diseases, and nematodes, exacerbating the pest dilemma.
+Additionally, it has been reported that weeds introduce compounds into the soil that can adversely affect the growth of susceptible plants (4 and Akata et al. 2024).
 To achieve a grape yield of commendable quantity and quality, appropriate weed management practices must be adhered to.
 Agronomic strategies such as irrigation and nutrient management also play a critical role in controlling weeds within vineyards.
 Chemical management of weeds has likewise been shown to enhance grape yield.
-Consequently, the study was embarked upon to examine the effects of chemical weed management on weed control, growth, and fruit yield of grapes (Vitis vinifera).
+Consequently, the study was embarked upon to examine the effects of different chemical weed management at different rates on weed control, growth, and fruit yield of grapes (Vitis vinifera).